Naval Information Warfare Systems Command (NAVWAR)

-The NAVWAR Office of Inspector General (OIG) executes the command’s Hotline Investigations Program.
-The program’s purpose is to identify and eliminate fraud, waste, abuse and mismanagement within NAVWAR.
-We provide a confidential avenue for individuals to report allegations of wrongdoing pertaining to programs, personnel and operations that fall under the purview of NAVWAR pursuant to the Inspector General Act of 1978 and Department of Defense (DoD) and Naval Inspector General regulations and policies.
+The NAVWAR Office of Inspector General (OIG) executes the Command’s Hotline Investigations Program.
+The purpose is to identify and eliminate fraud, waste, abuse, and mismanagement within NAVWAR.
+We provide a confidential avenue for individuals to report allegations of wrongdoing pertaining to programs, personnel, and operations that fall under the purview of NAVWAR pursuant to the Inspector General Act of 1978 and DoD and Naval Inspector General regulations and policies.

 Who May File a Hotline Complaint

-complaint regarding fraud, waste, mismanagement, abuse or military reprisal.
+Any complaint regarding fraud, waste, mismanagement, abuse, or military reprisal.

 - Abuse of Title or Position

 - Gifts (Improper receipt or giving)

 - Misuse of Official Time, Gov’t Property, Position and Public Office

 - Reprisal (Military Whistleblower Protection)